 When Shit Hits the Fan (I.e., Bad)

-During the Complete Hip & Shoulder Workshop3, I spend a large portion of my day speaking about the lats and how, in the overhead athlete population (as well as in the general population), they’re often stiff/short and overactive.
+In mine and Dean Somerset’s Complete Shoulder & Hip Blueprint, we spend a large portion of time speaking about the lats and how, in the overhead athlete population (as well as in the general population), they’re often stiff/short and overactive.

 As a result: Overactive/stiff lats will drive more shoulder depression, downward rotation, adduction, as well as lumbar extension in general.